rht-labs/tech-exercise/docs/slides/content/agile-overview.md

 * Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
 * Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.
-* Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+* Deliver working software frequently, from a couple of weeks to a couple of months, with a preference for the shorter timescale.
 * Business people and developers must work together daily throughout the project.

 * Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.